anuragambuja/data-engineering-gcp/BigQuery.md

    - CREATE VIEW queries
    - DML statements such as INSERT, UPDATE, MERGE, DELETE
 - You can programmatically track lineage for custom sources by using the API

+## Interpreting the query plan
+- If there is a significant difference between avg and max time for workers consider using APPROX_TOP_COUNT to check
+- If there are a lot of reads in intermediate steps consider filtering early
+- For long periods of time spent on CPU tasks consider approx functions  filtering early and optimize your UDF usage with a persistent UDF or avoid using all together

 ## Best practices